ossf/osv-schema/docs/schema.md

-The `versions` field can enumerate a specific set of affected versions, and the `ranges` field can list ranges of affected versions, under a given defined ordering. **A version is considered affected if it lies within any one of the ranges or is listed in the versions list.**
+The `versions` field can enumerate a specific set of affected versions, and the `ranges` field can list ranges of affected versions, under a given defined ordering. **A version is considered affected if it lies within any one of the ranges or is listed in the versions list.** Pseudocode for evaluating if a given version is affected is available [here](#evaluation).

 The `versions` list is generally recommended to always be present, to allow software to easily answer the question "is this specific version affected?"